April 24, 2026 · 5 min read

 Our pricing is on our homepage.
 Three tiers, clear ranges, explicit about what each includes.
 It's the most-viewed section on the site after the hero.
 And the calls we get are better because of it.

 Project Build: $5K-$25K.
 Embedded Partnership: $3K-$8K/month.
 Sprint: $2K-$5K.
 If you can't afford those ranges, you know before wasting 30 minutes of both our lives.
 If you can, you show up to the call ready to talk about the work, not the budget.
+If you want the detailed reasoning behind every number — what goes into a $5K sprint versus a $25K build — that lives in our explainer on what a creative technology agency actually does and the Automaton stack breakdown.

 Stop hiding your pricing.
 The right clients won't flinch.
 The wrong ones will leave — which is exactly what you want.